der-carnivore/BingAds-docs/BingAds/scripts/reference/AccountsApp.md

 ### Returns:
 |Type|Description|
 |-|-
-[BingAdsAccountSelector](./BingAdsAccountSelector)|The selector of accounts managed by this account.
+[BingAdsAccountSelector](./BingAdsAccountSelector)|Selector of accounts managed by this account.

 ## <a name="select~bingadsaccount-account~"></a>select(BingAdsAccount account)
 Selects a [BingAdsAccount](./BingAdsAccount) as the the current account on which to perform operations.